sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week06_cpp.md

    * They are like regular free functions.
    * No `this` pointer is accessible inside a static method.
    * The class name acts as a `namespace` for static methods.
 For example, calling a static method `fromStream` inside `DNA` class can be done via `DNA::fromStream`.
-7. `private` and `public` scope qualifiers.
+7. `private` and `public` access modifier.
 This is very important feature to employ.
 It helps to avoid abusing the objects from outside the class functions.